wyemicha/Exercise-06a-Animation/README.md

 # Exercise-06a-Animation
 Exercise for MSCH-C220, 6 April 2021

+A demonstration of this exercise is available at [https://youtu.be/50En1KTlLKA(https://youtu.be/50En1KTlLKA)

 ---

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-06a-Animation.
 Edit the LICENSE and replace BL-MSCH-C220-S21 with your full name.
 Commit your changes.